Maritime Archaeology Outreach Project (Bahar)

 A project mascot was developed to communicate with the audience in an efficient way, BAHAR (Arabic for seaman) is the messenger that carries the ideas and values, making the project more understandable relatable, and entertaining.

 One of the outstanding achievements of MAOP is the publication of the first ever Arabic children’s story “the Adventures of Bahar and Nejma”, in cooperation with the Bibliotheca Alexandrina.
 The story is given away to the children at the end of MAOP workshops.
 Through the story, Bahar and Nejma introduce children, from 9 to 12 years old, to the significance and value of UCH.
 Moreover, the story raises the children’s awareness of the marine environment and the need for its protection.

 For wider dissemination MAOP applied to establish a UNESCO Club for heritage and, approvingly, the Egyptian National Commission for UNESCO announced the establishment of a UNESCO CLUB at the Alexandria University Centre for Maritime Archaeology as part of the Maritime Archaeology Outreach Project (BAHAR).
 This is the first UNESCO Club in Egypt that focuses on raising public awareness of Underwater Cultural Heritage for children.
 The BAHAR UNESCO Club was presented by the Vice-President of the Alexandria University at a meeting of the Egyptian Supreme Council for Universities, as a model for best practice in outreach and community engagement.

-The maritime archaeology outreach project (MAOP) will be run by a team of three graduate students from the Alexandria University Centre for Maritime Archaeology & Underwater Cultural Heritage (CMAUCH).
+The maritime archaeology outreach project (Bahar) is run by a team of students from the Alexandria University Centre for Maritime Archaeology & Underwater Cultural Heritage (CMAUCH).